WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 The adoption of structured programming made programs more comprehensible, paving the way for more developers to join the field.
-As software solutions aimed to address increasingly complex real-world problems, managing code became a challenge since the only available tool for organizing code was functions, which meant code could only be reused at a very granular level or the entire files and directories.
+As software solutions aimed to address increasingly complex real-world problems, managing code became a challenge since available tools for organizing code were functions, files and directories, which meant code could only be reused at a very granular level or the entire files and directories.

 Simula, encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers